 If your friend brings up mental illness during a conversation, that’s a strong indicator he or she feels comfortable around you.
-During the discussion, listen intently and resist offering advice or trying to make light of the subject.
+During the discussion, listen intently and resist offering advice or trying to

 Also, assure your friend you won’t betray trust by disclosing what was said to others.
 The one exception is if your friend threatens suicide or otherwise talks about self-harm or hurting others.